 Founding sponsors and board members are a key part of the development of the SIRF initiative, both in working closely with academia and making technology development decisions that will affect the objectives of the technical strategy of their own companies and benefit industry in the immediate and longer term safe operation of installed components and structures.

-SIRF welcomes the interest of Industrial Member companies looking to develop a mutually beneficial partnership as a founder sponsor - you can watch our video here.
+SIRF welcomes the interest of Industrial Member companies looking to develop a mutually beneficial partnership as a founder sponsor.
 Do contact us if you have any plans or ideas you would like to take further.